Lucyn-Tools/.github/profile/README.md

 Lucyn is currently in private development.
 If you're interested in early access or want to be a design partner, reach out.

-Built with ❤️ and [Claude](https://anthropic.com) by the Lucyn team.
+Built with ❤️ by the Lucyn team.